Spectrum of QCD with one flavor: A window for supersymmetric dynamics: Introduction

 One-flavour QCD has been the object of several previous lattice studies.
+The qualitative behaviour of the theory has been discussed in Ref.~\cite{Creutz:2006ts}.
 In Ref.~\cite{DeGrand:2006uy} the quark condensate has been computed by comparing the density of low-lying eigenvalues of the overlap Dirac operator to predictions from Random Matrix Theory~\cite{Leutwyler:1992yt,Shuryak:1992pi}.
 The result is consistent with the prediction for the gluino condensate in sYM obtained in Ref.~\cite{Armoni:2003yv}.
 Using Wilson fermions, Ref.~\cite{Farchioni:2007dw} presents a computation of the low-lying hadronic spectrum of one-flavour QCD.
 We improve here on that computation by considering a finer lattice spacing, larger volumes and a tree-level improved fermionic action.
-In Ref.~\cite{Francis:2018xjd} the one-flavour $SU(2)$ vector gauge theory with the fermion in the fundamental representation is studied as a possible composite model for Dark Matter.
+In Ref.~\cite{Francis:2018xjd} the one-flavour $SU(2)$ vector gauge theory with the fermion in the fundamental representation is studied as a possible composite model for Dark Matter (DM).
 The Dirac operator is discretised using Wilson's regularisation.
 The fundamental representation of $SU(2)$ is pseudo-real making the global symmetries and dynamics different from three colours QCD.
 In particular, the dark-matter model of Ref.~\cite{Francis:2018xjd} features a mass-gap with vector mesons being the lightest triplet of the enhanced $SU(2)$ global symmetry.
 A similar DM model based on $SU(2)$ gauge theory with scalar quarks was proposed in Ref.~\cite{Hambye:2009fg}.